 This Acquiring Person Statement is being delivered to The Scotts Company, an Ohio corporation ("Scotts"), pursuant to Section 1701.831 of the Ohio Revised Code by Horace Hagedorn, James Hagedorn, Katherine Hagedorn Littlefield, Paul Hagedorn, Peter Hagedorn, Robert Hagedorn, Susan Hagedorn and John Kenlon (collectively, the "Shareholders") and relates to the transactions contemplated by the Agreement and Plan of Merger, dated as of January 26, 1995, among Stern's Miracle-Gro Products, Inc., Stern's Nurseries, Inc., Miracle-Gro Lawn Products Inc., Miracle-Gro Products Limited, the Shareholders, Scotts and ZYX Corporation (the "Merger Agreement").
-The Shareholders may transfer shares of Scotts to a partnership, in which case the term "Shareholders" shall be deemed to include such partnership.
+Some or all of the Shareholders may transfer shares of Scotts to a partnership or other entity, in which case such partnership or other entity shall be included the term "Shareholders," or may otherwise act in concert with respect to the shares.